vkuznet/TFaaS/src/Go/README.md

 - POST APIs:
   - `/upload` pushes your model to TFaaS
   - `/params` uploads new set of parameters to TFaaS
-  - `/json` serves inference for given set of input parameters in JSON data-format
+  - `/predict/json` serves inference for given set of input parameters in JSON data-format
-  - `/proto` serves inference in ProtoBuffer data-format
+  - `/predict/proto` serves inference in ProtoBuffer data-format
+  - `/predict/images` serves inference in image data (JPG/PNG formats)
 - DELETE APIs:
   - `/delete` deletes given model from TFaaS server